UNINETTSigma2/documentation/jobs/jobtypes.md

 jobs also have a maximum walltime of 1 hour.
 On the other hand, they get higher priority than other jobs, in order to start as soon as possible.

+If you have temporary development needs that cannot be fulfilled by the devel QoS, please contact us at <support@metacenter.no>.

 ## `optimist` Jobs

 `optimist` jobs must specify `--qos=optimist`, and should specify the number